Integrate Customer Profiles with Other Services

 Linking cards on file without obtaining customer permission can result in your application being disabled without notice.

 To save a card on file for a customer, you must first create a payment token, which is a secure card payment token that can be generated using the Web Payments SDK or In-App Payments SDK.
-For information about using Strong Customer Authentication (SCA) to also generate a verification token with the Web Payments SDK or In-App Payments SDK, see Strong Customer Authentication Overview.
+For information about using Strong Customer Authentication (SCA) to also generate a verification token with the Web Payments SDK or In-App Payments SDK, see Strong Customer Authentication.

 The following request calls the CreateCustomerCard endpoint (deprecated) in the Customers API.
 The request uses an example customer ID and the Sandbox test value (cnon:card-nonce-ok).
 If you specify the billing_address.postal_code field when using the test value, you must set the value to 94103.